Mike Carlin

 Michael Carlin (born October 6, 1958) is an American comic book writer, editor, and executive.
 He has worked principally for Marvel Comics and DC Comics since the 1970s.
+Mike has been married to Janice Cohen since 2005.

 Early life

 Carlin attended the High School of Art and Design in Manhattan, graduating in 1976.
 He received a Bachelor of Fine Arts in Cartooning from the School of Visual Arts in New York in 1980.

 Career

 Mike Carlin started out in the business at DC Comics as a high school intern in 1974.
 He was hired by Marvel Comics as a writer and artist on Crazy Magazine, the company's black-and-white humor title at the end of 1980.
 His first work appeared in print in 1981.
 He later became an assistant editor under Mark Gruenwald in 1982 and wrote a short run of stories in Captain America and Ka-Zar as well as the Assistant Editors' Month issue of Marvel Team-Up (Aunt May and Franklin Richards vs. Galactus).
 Carlin moved to DC Comics as of October 6, 1986, his 28th birthday, and became group editor of the Superman titles.
-He oversaw "The Death of Superman" storyline and the subsequent introduction of such characters as the Kon-El version of Superboy and John Henry Irons.
+He oversaw "The Death of Superman" storyline and the subsequent introduction of such characters as Superboy (Kon-El) and John Henry Irons.
 From 1996 to 2002, he served as an executive editor at DC Comics.
 As of 2011, he was DC Entertainment's Creative Director of Animation.